A balanced diet for preschool children

 • Drinking enough water and limiting salt intake.

-Grain products - at least 5 servings a day.
-From this group, you should choose those with coarse regrind.
-In addition to whole grain bread, we also recommend whole grain paddy rice, buckwheat and barley groats and wholemeal pasta.
-Cereal products are the main source of energy for the body, they are a rich source of fiber that regulates the functioning of the intestines, they contain many minerals and vitamins.
-Coarse-milled products are richer in nutrients because they contain more vitamins, especially B vitamins, minerals and dietary fiber, the consumption of which is important in preventing diseases caused by poor nutrition.
+Grain products – at least 5 servings daily.
+From this group, choose coarse-grained grains.
+In addition to whole-grain bread, whole-grain rice, buckwheat, barley, and whole-wheat pasta are also recommended.
+Grain products are the body's main source of energy, are rich in fiber that regulates intestinal function, and contain many minerals and vitamins.
+Coarse-grained products are richer in nutrients because they contain more vitamins, especially B vitamins, minerals, and dietary fiber, the consumption of which is important in preventing diseases related to poor nutrition.

-Vegetables and fruits - served with each meal.
-The daily menu should include green vegetables: lettuce, spinach, broccoli, as well as orange vegetables: carrots, tomatoes, pumpkin and fruit.
-Depending on the season, they can be fresh or frozen or dried.
-Fruit juices are recommended mainly unsweetened, or - if they are high in sugar - diluted with water.
-This group of products provides minerals, vitamins and flavonoids as well as antioxidant vitamins (C, E, carotenes) with anti-atherosclerotic and anti-cancer properties.
-Dietary fiber contained in vegetables and fruits has a positive effect on the functioning of the digestive tract.
-It should be noted, however, that fruit and fruit juices contain large amounts of simple sugars, the consumption of which should be limited, so you should be inclined to eat more vegetables than fruit, and choose vegetable or fruit and vegetable juices as well as unsweetened fruit teas.
+Vegetables and fruits – served with every meal.
+The daily menu should include both green vegetables (lettuce, spinach, broccoli), as well as orange vegetables (carrots, tomatoes, pumpkin), and fruit.
+Depending on the season, they can be fresh, frozen, or dried.
+Fruit juices are recommended, primarily unsweetened, or – if they are high in sugar – diluted with water.
+This group of products provides minerals, vitamins, flavonoids, and antioxidant vitamins (C, E, carotenes) with anti-atherosclerotic and anti-cancer properties.
+Fiber contained in vegetables and fruit has a beneficial effect on digestive function.
+However, it should be noted that fruits and fruit juices contain large amounts of simple sugars, the consumption of which should be limited.
+Therefore, it is advisable to consume more vegetables than fruit, and when choosing juices, choose vegetable or fruit and vegetable juices, as well as unsweetened fruit teas.

-Milk and dairy products - these are products containing large amounts of calcium, an element necessary for building healthy bones and teeth.
-No food product contains as much easily digestible calcium as milk and its products.
-Milk also contains vitamins A, D, B2 and the highest quality protein.
-In order to meet the demand for calcium, children should drink about 700 ml of milk a day or replace a part of it with dairy products, e.g. yogurt, kefir, buttermilk, as well as cottage cheese or yellow rennet cheese.
+Milk and dairy products – these are products containing large amounts of calcium, a nutrient essential for building healthy bones and teeth.
+No other food product contains as much easily absorbed calcium as milk and its products.
+Milk also contains vitamins A, D, and B2, as well as the highest quality protein.
+To meet their calcium needs, children should drink approximately 700 ml of milk per day or replace some of it with dairy products such as yogurt, kefir, buttermilk, and cottage cheese or yellow rennet cheese.

-Meat, poultry, fish, eggs and pulses, and nuts - meat products, fish and eggs provide wholesome protein, iron, zinc and vitamins from the group.
-Legume seeds and nuts as a source of wholesome protein and many valuable minerals and vitamins are included in the group of meat products.
-Children should consume 2 servings of these products daily.
-Choose lean species from meat products, and fish, due to the content of polyunsaturated fatty acids from the omega-3 group and vitamin D, to species containing more fat: mackerel, sardines, etc. When processing meat and fish, it is recommended to cook and roast and stewing hand in hand.
+Meat, poultry, fish, eggs and pulses, and nuts Meat products, fish, and eggs provide high-quality protein, iron, zinc, and vitamins from the omega-3 group.
+Legumes and nuts, as a source of high-quality protein and many valuable minerals and vitamins, are included in the meat product group.
+Children should consume two servings of these products daily.
+Lean meat products should be chosen, while fish, due to their content of omega-3 polyunsaturated fatty acids and vitamin D, should be chosen from those containing higher fats, such as mackerel, sardines, etc. When preparing meat and fish, boiling, baking, and steaming are recommended.

-Fats - most of the fat in the diet should come from fish, nuts and vegetable fats.
-Vegetable oils are recommended - rapeseed oil, soybean oil, sunflower oil, olive oil.
-They should be added to the dishes.
-For frying, use rapeseed oil and olive oil.
+Fats – Most fat in the diet should come from fish, nuts, and vegetable oils.
+Vegetable oils are recommended – rapeseed oil, soybean oil, sunflower oil, and olive oil.
+They should be used as an addition to meals.
+For frying, rapeseed oil and olive oil should be used.

 It should be added that from all product groups we should always choose those that are lean, and limit products containing large amounts of cholesterol, e.g. offal and isomers of trans-unsaturated fatty acids - confectionery, pastry, hard margarines, chips, fast food.

-A child attending kindergarten should eat a small breakfast at home - half a glass of warm milk, a cup of warm cocoa, milk soup, etc. Nutrition in kindergarten should cover approx. 70% of the daily norm recommended for a child of this age.
-After returning home from kindergarten, he should eat a wholesome dinner containing products from the above-mentioned. groups.
+A child attending preschool should eat a small breakfast at home – half a glass of warm milk, a cup of warm cocoa, milk soup, etc. The preschool meal should cover approximately 701 tbsp (TP3T) of the recommended daily allowance for a child of this age.
+After returning home from preschool, they should eat a nutritious dinner containing products from the above-mentioned groups.

 Małgorzata Krawczuk

-👉🏻 Click the button below and fill out the form.
-See you! 🧡
+👉🏻 Click the button below and submit your application.